You need a special kind of mic for a live performance.

 Shure SM58S — The Best Vocal Microphone For Live Performances

-The Shure SM58S Vocal Microphone is the best microphone for singing live.
-It combines a low price with high build quality and every feature you need.
+The Shure SM58S Vocal Microphone is the top microphone for singing live.
+It combines a low price with an incredibly durable construction and every feature you need.

 Furthermore, it has a frequency response specifically tailored for vocals (50 to 15,000 Hz), with brightened mid-range and bass roll-off.
 Its cardioid pickup pattern isolates the main sound source and minimizes any background noise, making it perfect for a live performance.
 Even better, a pneumatic shock-mount system cuts down on handling noise.